What Are Type Beats?

 The music producer Murda Beatz who has produced for Drake, Travis Scott, Lil Wayne, and more shared in a video that he uploaded type beats to YouTube when starting out.

-Type beat instrumentals are beats that are labeled with the term “Type” to associate it with a certain style or sound of a popular music artist.
-Type beats is a marketing tactic used by music producers who sell beats online to help get more listens with the help of the music artist’s name.
+Type beat instrumentals are beats that are labeled with the term “Type” to associate it with a certain style or sound of a popular music artist or music producer.
+Type beats is a marketing tactic used by music producers who sell beats online to help get more listeners with the help of the music artist’s name.

 If you are new to music production and trying to get your beats heard, doing type tracks may help get the attention of music artists.